How Often Do AI Detectors Give False Positives ?

 AI Detection Best Practices

-To further minimize the chances of your content being labeled as AI-generated, consider implementing the following best practices:
+To further reduce the chances of your content being labeled as AI-generated, consider implementing the following best practices:

 1. Vary Your Sentence Lengths: Use a mix of short and long sentences.
 This creates a more natural writing rhythm.